iavr/ivl2/README.md

 Code under folder /test is only used for development, testing and debugging.
 It is subject to major updates or complete removal in the future.

 ivl2 uses C++11 features available in implementations only recently; for this reason it is only supported by g++ 4.8.1 or later and clang 3.3 or later.
-Clang is only supported with libc++, its own implementation of the C++ standrd library:
+Clang is only supported with libc++, its own implementation of the C++ standard library:

 	http://libcxx.llvm.org/